gamersindo1223/MAL-ReadmeList/README.md

         uses: gamersindo1223/MAL-ReadmeList@main
         with:
           gh_token: ${{ github.token }}
-          mal_username: "gamersindo1223"
+          mal_username: "MYANIMELIST_USERNAME"
-          repo_branch: "main"
+          repo_branch: "BRANCHNAME"
-          repo_filename: "README.md"
+          repo_filename: "MARKDOWNFILENAME.md"
-          repo_path: "gamersindo1223/gamersindo1223"
+          repo_path: "GITHUBNAME/GITHUBREPO"
 ```
 ## Demo
-You can find it on my [Repo Readme](https://github.com/gamersindo1223/MAL-ReadmeList/tree/Testing-Purpose-(Do-not-Use))!
+You can find it on my [Github Reasme](https://github.com/gamersindo1223/gamersindo1223)

 ## Contributing

-Contributing is very helpfull and it will help me maintaining and fixing bugs on this readme
+Contributing is very helpful and it will help me to solve any bugs on this project